dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

 - optionally a set of dependency features

 ### Karaf Enterprise features
-  Karaf as is delivered, already, has more features than the vanilla osgi enviroment.
+  Karaf as is delivered, already, has more features than the vanilla osgi environment.
 In addition to those there are more out of the box:

 ![](wiki_img/KarafEnterpriseFeatures.png)

 Karaf shell
 - Text-based administration console
 - Default interface when Karaf boots up
 - Useful to debug and view logs
 - You can connect to a background-running, local Karaf via ./bin/client. •

 ### Karaf installation